If you’ve ever pulled an old Fitbit out of a drawer and thought, “Which Fitbit do I have?” — you’re not alone.

 Quick Answer: How Do I Know What Fitbit I Have?

-If your Fitbit is already paired with your phone:
+If your Fitbit is paired with your phone:

 - Open the Fitbit app

-- Or go to Settings → About → Regulatory Info on your device for the number
+- Or go to Settings → About → Regulatory Info on the device

 Step-by-Step Guide: How to Identify Your Fitbit Model